 If you’re not renting then you’d have to buy one again in those situations leading to more out of pocket costs.
-However, if you’re investing that $10 per month then you’d still be well ahead even if you have to buy a new modem every couple of years.
-You likely won’t need that often since technology doesn’t shift that much every few years.
+However, if you’re investing that $11 per month then you’d still be well ahead even if you have to buy a new modem every once in a while.

 Most modems now support Docis 3.0 and that will likely be the standard for a while.
 Future man knows some technology!
 I’ve had my modem for a few years now and still hasn’t had any issues.
 I don’t expect to replace it for quite some time either.

 Another concern for people who aren’t tech-savvy is that you have to install the purchased modem yourself.
 Luckily this is very easy.
 You can either follow the directions on a page like this from your IP or just call your internet provider to give them the numbers at the bottom of your modem.
 That’ll activate your own modem in no time.

 One thing to be careful with is returning your modem.
 I suggest bringing it back to a physical location for your internet provider and getting a receipt.
 Make sure to check next month’s bill to confirm that the rental fee is off and call if it isn’t.